-Reporting of sickness absence should be done using the following guidelines.
+Reporting sickness absence should be done using the following guidelines.
 Failure to follow these guidelines could delay any sick pay due to you and could possibly result in disciplinary action.

-- 1. On your first day of absence, you must:

-- Telephone the nursery and speak to the duty manager

-- Give brief details of your illness
+- 1. On your first day of absence, you must: - Telephone the nursery yourself and speak to the manager (on duty) - Give brief details of your illness and your expected length of absence

+Text message and emails are not an acceptable form of communication for this purpose.
+Contact someone within one hour of your normal start time.
+If you are due to start at \7:30/\8:00am then please attempt to contact the manager at least half an hour before your shift is due to start.

+You should contact the Nursery every day that you are absent in the first week of absence.

-- Telephone and speak to someone yourself unless you are hospitalised or incapacitated - Contact someone within one hour of your normal start time.
-If you are due to start at 7:30/8:00am then please contact the duty manager at least half an hour before your shift is due to start. - 2.
-If you are aware that the illness is likely to last for more than the one day you should indicate the length of absence expected.
-If you have been unable to determine how long the absence will last, and it exceeds the third day, you must contact your manager again on the fourth day. - 3.
-On returning to work you must complete a copy of the 'Employee's statement of sickness self-certification form'.
-This should be signed by nursery management. - 4.
-For absences of more than seven consecutive days, you must provide a 'fit note' completed by a qualified medical practitioner for the period of absence. - 5.
-After returning to work from any sickness absence leave, a 'return to work' interview may be undertaken by the employee and line manager.
-This will not happen in all circumstances, but it would be expected in the following: - Where the absence has exceeded 14 days - Where the nature of the illness means that duties on return to work may need to be altered, and clarification and/or consultation is required - Where a member of staff has had two or more absences in 12 weeks.
+- 2. On returning to work you must complete a copy of the 'Employee's statement of sickness self-certification form'.
+This should be signed by nursery management. - 3.
+For absences of more than seven consecutive days, including the weekend/non-working days, you must provide a 'fit note' completed by a qualified medical practitioner for the period of absence.

+After returning to work from any sickness absence leave, a 'return to work' interview will be undertaken by the employee and line manager.